 Canthaxanthin colors food, but can it do the same for skin?
 Well yeah, and it works the same way.
 Because canthaxanthin dissolves in lipids, which make up the tissue directly below the epidermis, the color attaches the cells under your skin and gives it a darker orange-brown tint.

 Do tanning pills really make you tan?
 Not instantly, the dye needs to build up, but after about two weeks of consistent use, you’ll see results.
 And the same waiting period applies if you decide you’ve over-done it.
 After you stop taking the pill, it will take time for your skin to shed the orange.
 To be clear, though, it's more orange than brown—melanin, which dictates your skin color, has nothing to do with this process.
 As we said before, it's food coloring.
 You're (temporarily) dying your skin with food coloring.

 Just because it works for the most part and is fine to ingest when inside the foods we eat, doesn’t mean you should start popping canthaxanthin-packed tanning pills just yet.
 Yes, the FDA has approved the use of canthaxanthin in foods, but the amount used in these pills is significantly more than what’s added to food.
 And that's where it gets more than a little bit hairy.

 If you think the idea of ingesting massive amounts of food coloring sounds a little questionable, you’d be absolutely correct.
 These pills have been around for a while, and it doesn't look like the FDA is approving them for use any time soon.
 The prevalence of adverse side effects (like the depositing of crystals in eyes and the development of welts) is well-documented.
-So well-documented, in fact, that it's been causing companies to withdraw from FDA approval before completing the process.
+So well-documented, in fact, that it's been causing companies to withdraw from even trying for FDA approval.
 So while we love an easy tan, we're probably going to have to pass on this one—it's just a little too risky for our tastes.